rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Stadler, F. (1998).
 [Vienna Circle](https://www.rep.routledge.com/articles/thematic/vienna-circle/v-1.).
 In *Routledge Encyclopedia of Philosophy*. [^Stadler1998]
 -   Murzi, M. (2004).
 [Vienna Circle](https://iep.utm.edu/viennacr/).
 In  *Internet Encyclopedia of Philosophy*. [^Murzi2004]
 -   Stadler, F. (2015). *The Vienna Circle: Studies in the origins, development, and influence of Logical Empiricism*. [^Stadler2015]
--   Sigmund, K. (2017). *Exact thinking in demented times: The Vienna Circle and the epic quest for the foundations of science*. [^Sigmund2017]
+-   Sigmund, K. (2017). *Exact Thinking in Demented Times: The Vienna Circle and the epic quest for the foundations of science*. [^Sigmund2017]
     -   Review: Cat, J. (2017).
 [How Viennese scientists fought the dogma, propaganda and prejudice of the 1930s](https://www.nature.com/articles/d41586-017-07819-z).
 -   Edmonds, D. (2020). *The Murder of Professor Schlick: The Rise and Fall of the Vienna Circle*. [^Edmonds2020a]